Manual NetBSD Installation with Disk Encryption

 # cgdconfig -u cgd0

-Unlock it again with the passphrase set earlier:
+Unlock the CGD device again with the passphrase set earlier:

 # cgdconfig cgd0 NAME=syscgd /targetroot/etc/cgd/syscgd